Increasing Advances in Non-Invasive Methods Contributes to Market Growth

 Risk of Inaccurate Result and Sample Instability are Hindering the Growth of Market

 The expected issues with maintaining sample integrity and storage are likely to hinder the specimen collection cards market, affecting the accuracy of testing results and requiring the maintenance of sample stability during diagnosis.
 Furthermore, this technology is susceptible to adverse effects from extreme conditions and environmental influences, such as temperature and humidity, which can lead to chemical reactions and result in altered outcomes.
-In addition, these tests are time-consuming and the limited availability of collection devices and testing facilities as well as the high risk of contamination from various sources, such as chemicals, bacteria, and environmental factors, can lead to inaccurate positive or negative tests results and improper disposable of samples can cause health issues to the public, thereby limiting the market growth.
+In addition, these tests are time-consuming, and the limited availability of collection devices and testing facilities, as well as the high risk of contamination from various sources, such as chemicals, bacteria, and environmental factors, can lead to inaccurate positive or negativtestts result,s and impropedisposalle of samples can cause health issues to the public, thereby limiting the market growth.
+These challenges are important considerations in any specimen collection cards market analysis.

 Increasing Point of Care and Telemedicine Implementation Drives the Market Growth

-The market is expanding because of the growing interest of the healthcare industry in telemedicine implementation and more convenient, safe, and accurate remote healthcare diagnostic tests for infants as well as old individuals.
-That can be used by anytime and anywhere helping in reducing material, shipping, and storage costs for sample collection.
-Specimen collection cards serve as indispensable means in infant screening providing a streamlined approach to collect blood samples quickly in order to initiate intervention.
+The market is expanding because of the growing interest in the healthcare industry in telemedicine implementation and more convenient, safe, and accurate remote healthcare diagnostic tests for infants as well as older individuals.
+They can be used anytime and anywhere, helping to reduce material, shipping, and storage costs for sample collection.
+Specimen collection cards serve as an indispensable means in infant screening, providing a streamlined approach to collect blood samples quickly in order to initiate intervention.
+The growing adoption of paediatric & neonatal testing kits further complements these screening programs by supporting early diagnosis and treatment pathways.

 Furthermore, the global focus on preventive healthcare measures for infants, such as required early screening for numerous rare disorders such as spinal muscular atrophy and severe combined immunodeficiency (SCID), acts as a keystone, helping the market's supremacy of specimen collection cards.
-According to NIH, SMA is a rare disease, and its prevalence is often cited as approximately 10 in 100,000 births, characterized by muscle weakness, affects shortened life expectancy.
-In addition, SCID is ian inherited primary autoimmune disorder, present by six months of age in infants leading to early death due to the absence of t and b cell function.
+According to NIH, SMA is a rare disease, and its prevalence is often cited as approximately 10 in 100,000 births, characterized by muscle weakness, which affects shortened life expectancy.
+In addition, SCID is an inherited primary autoimmune disorder, present by six months of age in infants, leading to early death due to the absence of T and B cell function.

-For instance, in November 2022, the FDA approved PerkinElmer’s EONIS SCID-SMA assay kit for diagnostic and detection of SMA and SCID in new-borns by using a single dried blood spot sample based on real real-time polymerase system using EONIS Analysis Software and EONIS DNA Extraction kit, contributing to increasing utilization of specimen collection cards in hospitals and clinics.
-In addition, in February 2023, Capitaner launched the Capitaner B50 self-sampling blood collection product, which collects five times more blood the conventional method.
-Providing non-invasive procedures and ease of use to implement more types of analysis and widespread adoption of specimen collection cards and contributing new opportunities for laboratories in low and middle-income countries.
+For instance, in November 2022, the FDA approved PerkinElmer’s EONIS SCID-SMA assay kit for diagnostic and detection of SMA and SCID in newborns by using a single dried blood spot sample based on a real-time polymerase system using EONIS Analysis Software and EONIS DNA Extraction kit, contributing to increasing utilization of specimen collection cards in hospitals and clinics.
+In addition, in February 2023, Capitaner launched the Capitaner B50 self-sampling blood collection product, which collects five times more blood than the conventional method.
+Providing non-invasive procedures and ease of use to implement more types of analysis and widespread adoption of specimen collection cards, and contributing new opportunities for laboratories in low and middle-income countries.
+These developments strengthen the overall specimen collection cards market outlook.

-QIAGEN, PerkinElmer AES, Eastern Business Forms, Inc, ARCHIMEDlife, Ahlstrom, GenTegra, FortiusBio, and CENTOGENE, are some of the prominent market players operating in the specimen collection cards market.
+QIAGEN, PerkinElmer AES, Eastern Business Forms, Inc, ARCHIMEDlife, Ahlstrom, GenTegra, FortiusBio, and CENTOGEN are some of the prominent market players operating in the specimen collection cards market.

 Searching for a Country or Region Specific Report?